spheric09/uhi-simulation/README.md

 - Two-dimensional representation

-- No explicit building geometry
+- No vertical building geometry or shadowing

 - No radiative surface exchange

 - No turbulent heat flux modeling

 - Simplified atmospheric coupling

+- Simplified solar insolation

+- Not considering sublayers

+- Does not account for humidity, cloud cover, rainfall

+- Time step stability and classification currently rely on manual tuning.

+- Boundaries of the grid are currently ignored

+- Evapotranspiration factor is oversimplified

 The system prioritizes interpretability and interactivity over full-scale physical fidelity.